 You see, the Level 4 items are from my latest works (2020-2021) and this is after 7 years since I started doing ML research.
 So don't worry too much if you feel you are not at say Level >2 for the technical skills -- my goal is to train my PhD students to reach Level >=3 at the end of their 2nd year.

-However, if you feel not very comfortable even when looking at Level 1 items in both lists, then I would suggest you to do a Master in AI/ML first.
-For example, Imperial has an Msc AI program, as well as an MRes AI and ML program, and I will be teaching in both programs.
+However, if you feel not very comfortable even when looking at Level 1 items in both lists, then I would suggest you to do a taught Master in AI/ML first.
+For example, Imperial has an Msc AI program, and I will be teaching ML courses there.